garden-rs/garden/doc/src/examples.md

 ### Self-contained installation demo

 The `garden run` example runs `git` and `git cola` in-place in their respective trees.
-The software is not installed into the `./dist` directory.
+The `git-cola` project is not installed into the `./dist` directory.
-It contains just the virtualenv created by cola.
+It contains just the virtualenv created needed to run it.

 In order to create a self-contained installation to run the tools independently of their source repositories we have to install them into the